HuakunShen/comlink-stdio/README.md

 > However, stdio's `argv`, `stdin`, `stdout` is too low level, implementing API calls with them requires CLI-style programming, which is very inconvenient.
 > `comlink-stdio` mimics `comlink` style API, making RPC-style API calls over stdio very easy.

+> This package is a completly TypeScript project, no JS bundle will be generated.
+If you write JS, you lose the main benefit of this package, which is RPC with type auto-complete.

 ## Support

 - Node.JS
 - Deno
 - Bun